 Additional scrutiny of taxation by select committees

 The Commons Treasury Select Committee is a cross-party committee of MPs whose role is to scrutinise the work of the Treasury.
 Following each Budget statement the Treasury Committee conducts an inquiry into the Government's proposals, gathering evidence from expert witnesses and publishing a report with its conclusions and recommendations.

 The Government must respond to the Committee and address any concerns that are raised.
 They will often include a contribution from the Office for Budget Responsibility (OBR).

 The House of Lords Economic Affairs Sub-Committee examines selected aspects of the Finance Bill, including tax administration, clarification and simplification.

 The amount of public money that can be spent by each government department (e.g. Health, Transport, Education) must be approved annually by the House of Commons.
 In addition, there are special Committees that monitor how each department is spending money throughout the year.

 Twice a year, the Government presents its annual spending plans (Estimates) to the House of Commons for approval.

 Estimates Days take place in the Commons each year in July and in the following March.
-MPs debate topics related to the work of government departments and are then asked to approve the Estimates for each Department by passing a resolution of the House.
+MPs can submit their bids for topics related to departmental spending to be debated on these days to the Backbench Business Committee in advance.
+After the debates, MPs are then asked to approve the Estimates for each Department by passing a resolution of the House.
 These resolutions form the basis of two Supply and Appropriation Bills each year which when passed give the budgets legal authority.